 - Beaver Builder plugin.

-- A recent version of WPML (version 3.6.3 or above), including the String Translation, Translation Management and Media translation add-ons.
+- Multilingual CMS version of WPML.
+Install the WPML core plugin plus String Translation, Translation Management, and Media translation add-ons.

 - WPML’s Getting Started Guide will help you in setting up WPML in a few minutes.
-You will want to refer later to some of its subtopics, such as Theme and Plugin Localization and String Translation.
+You will want to refer later to some of its subtopics, such as String Translation and Finding strings that don’t appear on the String Translation page.
 We recommend that you keep this guide open while following this tutorial.

 - Beaver Builder documentation will provide you with all the information needed to set it up and using its different features.

 - Translating a page built with the Beaver Builder

 - Adding a new module to the page and doing the translation